-As a practicing nurse for the past thirteen years I have had a first hand opportunity to view the effects of having access to healthcare on people’s lives.
+As a practicing nurse for the past thirteen years I have had a first hand opportunity to view the effects of healthcare access on people’s lives.
 Indiana is currently ranked 39th in the country in overall health status.
-While this is an improvement from previous years (we were ranked 41st), Indiana still has a long way to go in helping create a healthy population.
-We are ranked 49th in public health funding, meaning those currently in power do not view your family’s health as a priority worthy of tax dollars.
+While this is a slight improvement from 41st in past years, Indiana still has a long way to go in helping create a healthy population.
+We are ranked 49th in public health funding, clearly showing that those in power do not view your family’s health as a priority worthy of tax dollars.

 I feel strongly that healthcare is a right that should be afforded to all citizens.
 Until we can get to that level, however, it should at least be made easily available to our state’s most vulnerable populations: children, seniors, and low income families.
 Our current Children’s Health Insurance Program (CHIP) and Healthy Indiana Plan 2.0 (HIP 2.0) programs do just that and are extremely successful.